Bromeliad lasts a long time but droop and die after blooming once.

-The article will lead you through removing Bromeliad pups from their mother plant and when and how to do it.
+The article will lead you through removing Bromeliad pups from their mother plant and when and how.

 Listen to this article here:

 Do You Need to Separate Bromeliad Pups from Mother Plant?

 Yes, it is better to separate the pups as soon as you notice one on the mother Bromeliad plant.

 It is because almost all Bromeliads have only one bloom.
 The plant’s lovely blossom will bloom fully after reaching maturity but ceases the production of leaves.